hyacinthechem/hyacinthechem/README.md

 # Hyacinthe Chemasle

-Full stack developer at Datacom.
-CS student at Victoria University of Wellington.
+Full stack developer at Datacom

-Building things at the edge of aviation, security, and data.
+Love the intersection of software and machine learning methods in augmenting existing applications especially within Aviation Technology.

 <br>